jackdewinter/pymarkdown/docs/rules/rule_md043.md

 | `required_headings` | `string` | `""` | Comma separated list of headings to require the document to have. |

 For the `required_headings` list, each element is expected to be in one of two forms.
-The first form is that of a simple text Atx Heading, such as `# Heading 1`.
+The first form is that of a uncomplicated text Atx Heading, such as `# Heading 1`.
 Regardless of whether the heading in the document is an Atx Heading element or a SetExt Heading element, this form must be used.
 The second form is that of a single wildcard character.
 Currently, only